teletext-restoration/teletext-restoration/readme.md

 Some pages contain the time of their first and last transmission during the recording as part of the filename, i.e. `Pmpp-ssss-hhmm-hhmm.t42`.
 All files may get renamed to this scheme in due course.

-Where the restored pages do not match any of the CRC checksums present in the recovery (most often because the recovery was made using an old version of vhs-teletext which corrupted them) they are suffixed with the string `-maybe`.
+Where the restored pages do not exactly match any of the CRC checksums present in the recovery (most often because the recovery was made using an old version of vhs-teletext which corrupted them) they are suffixed with the string `-maybe`.
 For example `P348-0001-maybe.t42`

+Where no chcksum was broadcast the filename is sufficed with `-nocrc`.

 The location/naming of pages containing regional content is yet to be decided.